PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Why Wire Size Actually Matters for Your Trolling Motor?

-• Tripped breakers at the worst possible moment
+• Circuit breakers trip at the worst possible moment

 Understanding Wire Gauge Basics

-• 4 AWG: Thick as a pencil, handles heavy loads
+• 4 AWG: Pencil-thick cable, handles heavy loads up to 100+ amps

-• 6 AWG: About as thick as a Sharpie marker
+• 6 AWG: About as thick as a permanent marker

-• 10 AWG: Think thick coat hanger wire
+• 10 AWG: Similar to a heavy coat hanger

 Trolling Motor Wire Size Chart